gregbkr/serverless-aws-ci/README.md

 aws cloudformation update-stack --stack-name serverless-demo-hello-cf --template-body file://main.yml --capabilities CAPABILITY_NAMED_IAM <-- if already created
 ```

-- You will get the value from the output.
+- You will get the value from the output in Codebuild logs.

 ### Deploy manually